 7. Developmental citizenship, symbolic landscapes, and transformation in China and South Korea

-Chang Kyung-Sup is Professor of Sociology at Seoul National University.
+Chang Kyung-Sup is Professor of Sociology at Seoul National University, Seoul, Korea.
 His work on Chinese development has been published in World Development, Journal of Development Studies, Economy and Society, Rationality and Society, etc. His books on Asian citizenship include: Contested Citizenship in East Asia: Developmental Politics, National Unity, and Globalization (coedited with Bryan S. Turner, 2012); Transformative Citizenship in South Korea: Politics of Transformative Contributory Rights (2021), and more.